 What mindset should you have to do the big lap around Australia?

 I believe that the worst mindset is to consider your lap to be a holiday.
 A holiday always comes to an end too soon.
+Unless of course, you have the attitude that life is one long holiday.
+I prefer to think of travel as an adventure.

 If you plan to see everything you can no matter how long it takes, then you are less likely to ‘rush’ and miss things.